material-motion/material-motion/specifications/runtime/performer.md

 ## MVP

+### Abstract type

-**Abstract type**: `Performer` is a protocol, if your language has that concept.
+`Performer` is a protocol, if your language has that concept.

 Example pseudo-code:

     protocol Performer {}

+### Not directly configurable

-**Not directly configurable**: Performers do not provide direct configuration methods.
+Performers do not provide direct configuration methods.

 Performers can only be configured by providing them with plans.

+### Initialize with target

-**Initialize with target**: Performers are initialized with a target.
+Performers are initialized with a target.

 Example pseudo-code:

     performer = Performer(target)

+### Add plan API

-**Add plan API**: Define an API that allows performers to receive plans.
+Define an API that allows performers to receive plans.

 Example pseudo-code: